ctrl-z-9000-times/NEUWON/NMODL.md

     * "ASSIGNED" variables are now freed from memory at the end of the BREAKPOINT block, for improved memory consumption.

-* "ASSIGNED", "RANGE", and "LOCAL" statements no longer mean anything and are not necessary.

-    * Local variable are automatically created when a new variable name is assigned to, like it is in python.

 ### History of NMODL

 NMODL is an extension of the model description language developed for SCoP;